 Part 2, which will focus on my overnight stay on the Micronesian island of Chuuk

-Part 3, which will cover my time in Pohnpei and the onward journey onboard United Airlines Flight 155 through Kosrae (but not really!), Kwajalein, Majuro, and Honolulu
+Part 4, which will cover my journey onboard United Flight 155 to Kosrae (but not really!), Kwajalein, Majuro, and Honolulu

 I had booked this journey as part of a larger Aeroplan Mini-RTW redemption, and since Aeroplan allows you to build in layovers of up to 24 hours, I had studied United’s flight schedules carefully to optimize my time on the islands as much as possible.